-In this scene, for the first and only time in the film, we see a visibly shaken Chigurh.
+In this scene, for the first and last time in the film, we see a visibly shaken Chigurh.
 The killer’s quavering voice and nervously flitting glances signal that he is no longer in control.
 The impression is amplified by low-angle shots of the standing boys that show Chigurh’s perspective from his seated position.
 We sense, from their looking down at him, that he is at their mercy.
 Curiously, Chigurh insists on paying one of the boys for his shirt even after having twice been told that no compensation is needed.
 When the act is taken in conjunction with Chigurh’s history, the viewer is never tempted by the inference that Chigurh feels indebted to the boy.
 Rather, Chigurh’s insistence is a kind of self-affirmation.
 Seeing as Chigurh is in a helpless state, he would normally receive a social mandate to accept the shirt without payment.
 The boy does not really need it, but Chigurh does, and therefore the boy ought to hand over the shirt pro bono.
 Such an altruistic act would represent the inclusion of the killer into a virtual community, a “we” whose individual interests agglomerate in the collective (Hornstein 1978).
 Chigurh’s antisocial ideals, however, bar him from accepting the boy’s inclusive gesture.
 He decides instead to pay the boy, transforming the relational mode from communal sharing—a truly altruistic motive—to one of ultimately self-interested equality matching (Fiske 1992).
 By reconfiguring the transaction as mutually beneficial, Chigurh saps the altruism from it (fig. 6).

 Like Chigurh, Moss receives requited help from strangers, and those encounters set an interpretative frame for Chigurh’s dealings with the boys.
 After Chigurh injures Moss in the hotel skirmish, Moss staggers toward the border to Mexico, meeting on the way three young adults who appear to be returning to the States from a night of drinking across the border.
 They are not locals, as we infer from their lacking the distinctive Southern drawl.
 Moss offers to pay one of the men 500 dollars for his coat.
 Following an exchange of distrustful remarks, they agree.
 Later, after having collapsed on a staircase in Mexico, Moss is woken up by the music of a mariachi group playing only a few feet away from him.
 After revealing his wound, Moss hands one of the men a blood-soaked 100-dollar banknote and requests help to reach a hospital.
 The man leans forward and, with vigilance, grips the banknote.
 The camera retreats to a long shot, lingering on the protracted moment when both men still clutch the money.
 A lit church appears in the frame behind the dark characters.
 The church could well be seen to symbolize the shared religious faith of all present, but its light does not reach them.
 Faith is muted in the materialist and materialistic universe of No Country.
 Moss, we know, is not like the mariachis, just as he is not like the young adults he meets at the bridge.
 He understands that any help he is going to get will have to go through the men’s self-interest.
 The reciprocity of these transient encounters, far from an expression of social interdependence, is motivated by blinkered parochialism (fig. 7).

 Moss’s one-shot reciprocal exchanges with strangers are exploitative and framed as such.
 They lay bare the cold opportunism that follows from social fragmentation.
-We never see Sheriff Bell engaging in anything like those exchanges.
+We never see Sheriff Bell engage in anything like those exchanges.
 At just one point does the sheriff address someone with whom he is not on first-name basis, the careless truck driver, and all his interlocutors share his thick Southern accent and traditional outlook.
 Bell’s protagonistic role as a self-sacrificing communal sharer is reflected in his literal role as public servant, and in the fact that his dealings are always with members of his own community.

 Returning to Chigurh’s exchange with the boys, we see that Chigurh’s insistence on paying for the shirt is fully congruent with the character’s essential antisociality when it is taken, as a whole gestalt, with Moss’s prior exchanges and with the fact that Bell is never seen to partake in such exchanges.
 Tellingly, after having accepted the money, the two boys begin to argue about who is entitled to how much.
 The boy who receives the banknote swipes violently at the other boy’s hand to keep him from taking it.
 Chigurh has instilled in the boys the antisocial motivations of greed and envy while also criminalizing them with his bribe (“you didn’t see me”).
 The scene is an imaginative microcosm of a world in which porous altruism is always threatened by caustic antisociality.
 In No Country, this abstract dictum is transduced into an engaging social and moral vision.
 Bell and the boys channel the fragile prosocial ethos of society, Chigurh a destructive outside force that threatens to infiltrate and corrupt it (fig. 8).

-In an article in the Journal of Forensic Science, Anton Chigurh was appraised by a panel of psychiatrists and film critics as among the most believable and disturbing of movie psychopaths (Leistedt and Linkowski 2014).
+In an article in Journal of Forensic Science, Anton Chigurh was appraised by a panel of psychiatrists and film critics as among the most believable and disturbing of movie psychopaths (Leistedt and Linkowski 2014).
 In the case of Chigurh, they noted, “we could realistically almost talk about an anti-human personality disorder” (172; italics added).
-The finding matters for my purposes because it expresses what I have claimed and attempted to explain: Chigurh is a singularly terrifying villain whose every aspect negates human sociality.
+This classification matters for my purposes because it expresses what I have claimed and attempted to explain: Chigurh is a singularly terrifying villain whose every aspect negates human sociality.
 We may know that intuitively when we watch No Country, but we can also come to intellectually appreciate why when we apply a moral psychological perspective to the character.

 The agonistic contrasts between No Country’s main characters revolve around basic moral questions of affiliation, the suppression of antisociality, and the preconditions of altruism.
 They are imaginatively transcoded into the dim but genuine goodness of Sheriff Bell opposite the aesthetically supercharged evil of Chigurh, and they clash at multiple levels: Bell’s conformity opposite Chigurh’s foreignness and mystery; Bell’s benevolent motivations opposite Chigurh’s sadism; Bell’s nostalgic sociocentricity opposite Chigurh’s antisocial principlism.
-We are fascinated by these characters because they so evocatively embody and ‘play out,’ in Carroll’s (2002) sense, the fundamental human conflict between prosocial communitarianism and antisocial individualism.
+We are fascinated by these characters because they so evocatively embody and “play out,” in Carroll’s (2002) sense, the fundamental human conflict between prosocial communitarianism and antisocial individualism.
 At the most abstract level, the agonistic structure of No Country emerges in its tonal fusion of the moralistic Golden Age Western on the one hand and the social cynicism and hopelessness of film noir on the other.
 No Country ostensibly and self-consciously registers as a Western, but it leans toward noir, and the dominant force of Chigurh always threatens to topple it.

 The fundamental sociomoral schism between Anton Chigurh and Ed Tom Bell explored in the film explains what Tyrer and Nickell, in their analysis of No Country (2009), see as Chigurh’s enigmatic but palpable “archetypicality” (91).
 They observe that Chigurh does not seem to belong to any particular region or any particular time.
 A moral psychological analysis shows why by tracing the character’s impact to basic principles of human morality and sociality, and to the ways in which these faculties are targeted filmically.